-You need to set up an HDFS proxy user for the Ambari daemon account.
-For example, if ambari-server daemon is running as root, you set up a proxy user for root in core-site by adding and changing properties in HDFS > Configs > Custom core-site:
+To set up an HDFS proxy user for the Ambari Server daemon account, you need to configure the proxy user in the HDFS configuration.
+This configuration is determined by the account name the ambari-server daemon is running as.
+For example, if your ambari-server is running as root, you set up an HDFS proxy user for root with the following: